 Head To the Farm at Belly Acres in Overton Square

-Belly Acres is in Overton Square, right across from the parking garage.
+Belly Acres a burger spot in Overton Square, right across from the parking garage.
 It’s the one with the yellow airplane sticking out of it.
 You can’t miss it.

 The interior looks like Willy Wonka bought a farm.
 There’s a big, bright screen depicting a lush green field, a tractor, the other half of the yellow crop duster, a big tree, and my favorite part – corn stalks coming out of the walls.
 It absolutely feels like a place for kids and families.
 Maybe even a place you’d go to on vacation at the beach.